 What we call New York City is actually five distinct boroughs – Manhattan, the Bronx, Queens, Brooklyn and Staten Island.
-But for this purpose let’s focus on Manhattan, since most tourists limit their visits to it.
+But for the purpose of this post, let’s focus on Manhattan, since it’s the place tourists visit the most.

 I just got back to Florida after a few days in NYC, and the city was sizzling!
 Summers can be brutal in New York, and when possible I try to avoid going between the end of June and mid-September.
 It’s not only the high temperatures and the humidity, both aggravated by the heat radiating from the concrete jungle.
 It’s also thousands of tourists everywhere, the perennial noise of ambulances, police sirens and fire trucks – and rain.
-Which could be pleasant in the summer heat, but unfortunately it turns traffic into a nightmare.
+Rain can be pleasant as a break in the summer heat, but unfortunately in NYC it turns traffic into a nightmare.
 On top of it all, there is construction on every block.
 I ask myself, “Why would anyone choose to visit NYC in the Summer”?

-But that’s not all – there’s also the fact that the present city government seems to love raising taxes for no apparent reason: the hotel room occupancy went up to 5.875% recently, and the occupancy fee is now $2 per room.
-Yes, staying in NYC hotels is more expensive now, and when you multiply taxes and fees collected by 60 million – the number of tourists NYC receives each year – it’s a lot of money.
-It’s clearly not being used to improve garbage collection, a chronic NYC problem that just got worse.
-With the heat, the piles of garbage bags on the sidewalks have the smell of a huge landfill.
+These days all the problems are aggravated by the fact that the present city government seems to love raising taxes for no apparent reason: the hotel room occupancy went up to 5.875% recently, and the occupancy fee is now $2 per room.
+That means that staying in NYC hotels is more expensive now, and when you multiply taxes and fees collected by 60 million – the number of tourists NYC receives each year – it’s a lot of money.
+But it’s clearly not being used to improve garbage collection, a chronic NYC problem that just got worse.
+With the heat, the piles of garbage bags on the sidewalks smell like a huge landfill.

 Knowing this quite well, residents who can afford leave the city in droves.
-The go to the fresher pastures of the New Jersey shore and the beaches in the Hamptons or Cape Cod.
-Some run to the Berkshires or the Adirondack mountains, others travel abroad.
-But come September they all come back, eager for the great things only New York has to offer.
+Some go to the fresher pastures of the New Jersey shore, or the beaches in the Hamptons or Cape Cod.
+Those who prefer the mountains run to the Berkshires or the Adirondacks, others travel abroad.
+But come September they all come back, eager for the great things only New York City has to offer.

-Such great things!
 First of all, the people – New Yorkers are smart; or perhaps smart people just flock to the city from wherever on earth they were born.
-The fact is, nowhere else we can find such a massive amount of talent, creativity and energy.
-People in NYC are fast and funny, have a very peculiar sense of humor and big ideas for their lives.
+Nowhere else we can find such a massive amount of talent, creativity and energy.
+People in NYC are fast and funny, have a very peculiar sense of humor, and big ideas for their lives.
 Those who think small will find the city unbearable, and its people annoying.

 NYC has Wall Street – the thermometer of the world’s economy – and Broadway theaters.
 It has some of the best museums in the world – the Metropolitan, the MOMA, the Natural History Museum.
 It has Central Park, the Statue of Liberty, Greenwich Village and Tribeca, Carnegie Hall, the Metropolitan Opera and Harlem.
 Where else can you get all that in one city?
 Not even in London.